Subscribe to get access

 a.
 Making your own pet food using broccoli stems and other vegetable ends combined with chicken innards can make for a great meal for your pet!
 That reduces the amount of GMOs and packaging you invest in with shop-bought pet-food.
 You can check out more ways of raising eco-friendly pets using this guide.

 a.
-Buying plants for your home improves air quality – this is especially useful if it’s too cold to open windows in the winter
+Buying plants for your home also improves air quality.
+So this is especially useful if it’s too cold to open windows in the winter

 a.
 Think about how many coffee stirrers you’ve binned in your lifetime – now imagine the amount of people in the world that drink coffee!
 That’s a lot of wasted wood – instead of using a stirrer, add your milk+sugar and then pour your coffee.
 The pouring action will make your coffee naturally well mixed, eliminating the need to stir!

 a.
 It takes 750 litres of water to produce 1 kilo of wheat, and 100,000 litres of water to produce 1 kilo of beef – shocking right?
 We’re not saying you have to go vegetarian 24/7, but having a veggie diet once or twice a week can decrease the resources used to produce meat-based products.